leegare/pet_insurance/README.md

 f.savefig(path+'/graphics/class0_stats.png', dpi=f.dpi)
 ```
 ![**Figure. **](graphics/class0_stats.png)
-In the Item descritpion field for class 0 (top row), have a normal like distribution.
-The diagnosis field however has a few outliers with a character length exceeding 200.
-Some with over more than 6 sentences and words above 50 count.
+In the Item description field for class 0 (top row), have a normal-like distribution.
+The diagnosis field, however, has a few outliers with a character length exceeding 200.
+Some with more than 6 sentences and words above 50 count.
 They proved later to affect the prediction negatively, so I removed them.

 #### Statistics for the whole dataset
 ```python